 Redken Extreme Mega Mask

-Possibly the best mask for bleached hair damage, Redken Extreme Mega Mask is packed with a protein complex that provides deep conditioning that lasts up to 3 washes.
+Possibly the best mask for bleached hair damage, Redken Extreme Mask is packed with a protein complex that provides deep conditioning that lasts up to 3 washes.
 When used with the Redken Extreme Shampoo and conditioner, hair can be strengthened by up to 15x!